greglinch/sourcelist/to-do-list.md

 * make language mandatory

+* add text in front of the last text insert thing that tells experts why it's important to self-identify their "underrepresented-ness"

 * flag outdated profiles
 	* on a profile, click to report outdated
 	* that sends an email to diversesources@gmail.com with an admin link to the profile to update